Cedar Rapids, Iowa: Government

-On June 14, 2005, voters went to the polls to decide whether to adopt a new form of government or continue with the commission form.
-28,818 of the 83,514 registered voters (29.72%) cast ballots on the issue.
-68.80% of the voters decided to adopt a new form of government.
-Elections were held on November 8, 2005, and 30 candidates ran.
-Kay Halloran, a retired attorney and state legislator, became the first mayor elected under the new system.
-Several members of the city council were elected outright; however, the remaining races were close enough to require a runoff election, which took place in December.

-Cedar Rapids now has an Iowa "Home Rule" charter which establishes a weak mayor system with a part-time City Council and Mayor both on four-year terms.
+Cedar Rapids now has an Iowa Home Rule charter which establishes a weak mayor system with a part-time city council and mayor both on four-year terms.
+Jeff Pomeranz has served as the city's manager since 2010.

 Education

 Colleges and universities

 Cedar Rapids is home to two four-year colleges, Coe College and Mount Mercy University.
 The University of Iowa also has an evening MBA facility there.
 Kirkwood Community College is the area's only two-year college, while Kaplan University (formerly Hamilton College) and Upper Iowa University also have campuses there.
 Cornell College in Mount Vernon and the University of Iowa's main campus in Iowa City are both within 30 mi of Cedar Rapids.

 Primary and secondary schools

 The Cedar Rapids Community School District is the largest school district in the metropolitan area with an enrollment of 17,263 in the 2006–07 school year.
 Most of the city is in the district limits.
 The district contains 24 elementary schools, six middle schools, and four high schools: Jefferson, Washington, Kennedy, and Metro High School (an alternative high school).

 Two neighboring school districts draw students from within the Cedar Rapids city limits.
 The Linn-Mar Community School District serves part of the northeast quadrant of the city and has seven elementary schools inside the city limits.
 The College Community School District serves part of the southwest quadrant of Cedar Rapids as well as neighboring rural portions of Linn, Benton and Johnson counties.
 A central campus off Interstate 380 holds College Community's five elementary schools, Prairie Creek Intermediate, Prairie Point Middle School & Ninth Grade Academy, and Prairie High School.
 The Marion Independent School District also serves a portion.

 The Cedar Rapids Metro Catholic Education System, which is affiliated with the Roman Catholic Archdiocese of Dubuque, consists of four elementary schools, two middle schools, one PK-8 school, and one high school (Xavier).
 The Cedar Rapids Catholic Education System and Cedar Rapids Community School District are synonymous with each other in the Cedar Rapids Public and Parochial School System.

 The city hosts several private schools, including Summit Schools, Cedar Valley Christian School, Trinity Lutheran School, Isaac Newton Christian Academy, Faith Christian Learning Center, and Good Shepherd Lutheran School of the WELS.